Quantu-Adunati/quantum-sicarius.github.io/about.md

 tags: about
 ---

 I am a student studying Bsc Computer Science.
+At the [University of Pretoria](www.up.ac.za).
+I enjoy coding and learning new things!
+I have a cat.